Howard Hawks: Early sound films (1930–1934)

 Later in 1932, he directed Tiger Shark, starring Edward G. Robinson as a tuna fisherman.
 In these early films, Hawks established the prototypical "Hawksian Man", which film critic Andrew Sarris described as "upheld by an instinctive professionalism."
-Tiger Shark demonstrated Hawks's ability to incorporate touches of humor into dramatic, tense and even tragic story lines.
+Tiger Shark demonstrated Hawks' ability to incorporate touches of humor into dramatic, tense and even tragic story lines.
 In 1933, Hawks signed a three-picture deal at Metro-Goldwyn-Mayer Studios, the first of which was Today We Live in 1933.
 This World War I film was based on a short story by William Faulkner.
-Hawks's next two films at MGM were the boxing drama The Prizefighter and the Lady and the bio-pic Viva Villa!.
+Hawks' next two films at MGM were the boxing drama The Prizefighter and the Lady and the bio-pic Viva Villa!.
 Studio interference on both films led Hawks to walk out on his MGM contract without completing either film himself.